Zydrax/ShingraWoW/README.md

 Hello community,

-thanks that you want to report and contribute for Torment-WoW!
+thanks that you want to report and contribute for Shingra-WoW!

 Please use the issuetemplate below to report a new issue.